Fixed vs Flexible Business Energy Tariffs: Which Contract Is Better for Your Business?

 • portfolio management for multi-site businesses

-This approach gives your business more control over timing.
-It also helps reduce the risk of buying all your energy during a market peak.
+This approach gives your business more control over when energy is bought.
+It also reduces the risk of buying all your energy during a market peak.

-At Nationwide Utilities, we help businesses use flexible procurement to move away from rushed renewals and towards a more structured energy buying strategy.
+At Nationwide Utilities, we help businesses move away from rushed energy renewals and towards a structured procurement strategy.

 A flexible energy contract is usually better for businesses that want more control over energy costs.

-A fixed contract can be suitable if your business has low usage, a simple budget structure or no appetite for market exposure.
+A fixed energy tariff can be suitable if your business has low usage, simple budget requirements or no appetite for market exposure.
 It gives a clear price, but it can also lock your business into an expensive deal if the timing is wrong.

 Flexible procurement gives your business a better balance between risk and opportunity.
-It allows you to buy energy in stages, respond to market movement and avoid relying on a single renewal date.
+It allows you to buy energy in stages, respond to market movement and reduce reliance on a single renewal date.

-For businesses with significant energy usage, flexible procurement is often the better option because it supports smarter decision-making over the full contract term.
+For businesses with significant gas or electricity usage, flexible procurement is often the better option because it supports smarter buying decisions across the full contract term.

-How do fixed and flexible energy contracts compare?
+How do fixed and flexible business energy tariffs compare?

 Buying approach